-During the development of this Plan for the Future, the Long Term Financial Plan (LTFP) was considered to ensure integration, resulting in an update to the capital works program.
-The LTFP details the capital works program, which was prepared for future reporting and planning.
+During the development of this Plan for the Future, the Long Term Financial Plan was considered to ensure integration, resulting in an update to the capital works program.
+A new long term financial plan is currently being developed, where detailed results of capital works program updates will be prepared for future reporting and planning.
+Should there be a 'material' change to the Long Term Financial Plan projections, this Plan will be updated at that time.